Back to Basics: Our Organizational Workshop

 Students often come to our office when school has been stressful – they may have missing assignments, and/or homework is taking longer than expected to complete.
 Students often initially share grade goals (I need a 4.0 GPA!) thinking if they get all As, everything will be solved.
 We know that is not the case!

-In addition to study habits, we focus on encouraging daily routines associated with overall mental wellness and well-being, including: movement, hydration, rest and sleep.
+In addition to study habits, we focus on encouraging daily routines associated with overall mental wellness and well-being, including movement, hydration, rest, and sleep.

 Physical and Digital Organization

 Students today need to keep track of so much stuff.
-In our initial workshop and weekly follow-up, we help students develop systems and routines that work for them: adaptable binders for written papers, thoughtful digital folders for tracking online work and documents.
+In our initial workshop and weekly follow-up, we help students develop systems and routines that work for them: adaptable binders for written papers, and thoughtful digital folders for tracking online work and documents.
 Our storage strategy is simple: students should be able to find any document – written or online – in under a minute.
 Put simply, being organized saves time and reduces stress.

 Managing Time and Energy